Nushagak Bay

-Nushagak Bay /ˈnuːʃᵻgæk/ is a large estuary covering over 100 km^{2} in southwest part of the U.S. state of Alaska.
+Nushagak Bay /ˈnuːʃᵻgæk/ is a large estuary covering over 62 mi in southwest part of the U.S. state of Alaska.
 It opens to Bristol Bay, a large body of water in the eastern Bering Sea north of the Alaska Peninsula.

 It is home to the area's largest city, Dillingham, and the bay hosts one of the world's last great sustainable sockeye salmon fisheries.